dgroomes/javascript-playground/file/README.md

 * [x] DONE Can a file be read chunk by chunk?
 * [x] DONE Copy a file using a read and write stream and substitute placeholders with other values.
   This is a templating pattern.
-* [ ] Be done with CommonJS.
+* [x] DONE Be done with CommonJS.
 No more `require`.
 Please use ES6 modules and the `import` keyword.
-We're at the point where I don't need CommonJS example code.
+We're at the point where
+  I don't need CommonJS example code.